Plainsmen’s Prep FAQs

 Will we be doing math the entire time?

-Plainsmen’s Prep is an immersive math program designed to increase your math placement from a lower-level math course to Calculus I (MATH 1610).
+Plainsmen’s Prep is an immersive math program designed to increase your math placement.

 The program does provide opportunities to connect with other incoming first-year students and student leaders both inside and outside the classroom.
-Evening programs and activities are hosted.
+Evening programs and study groups are hosted.
 Students report making friends and feeling more a part of the Auburn Family because of this program.

 Which math class should I register for at Camp War Eagle?

-Students should register for the math course that their ACT/SAT scores place them into.
+Students should register for the math course that their Math ACT/SAT scores placed them into.
 Upon completion of the math placement exam at the end of Plainsmen’s Prep, students will be moved into their new course, if eligible.

 Still unsure about your math placement?
 We encourage you to speak with your Academic Advisor during your Camp War Eagle orientation session regarding your major’s requirements and your math placement before applying for participation in the Plainsmen’s Prep program.

 May I attend Plainsmen’s Prep even if I already placed into my major's core math?

 Plainsmen’s Prep is for incoming first-year students who are seeking to increase their math course placement for their first semester at Auburn University.
 Plainsmen’s Prep does not serve as a review for students who have already placed into their major’s required math course.
 Students who have placed into their major’s required math course are not eligible for the program.

 If you do not qualify for the program but would like to appeal for participation in the program, please fill out the online appeal form below by Monday, July 13.